2 (New York City Subway service): Early history

 The first section of what became the current 2 entered service on November 26, 1904, from the temporary 180th Street–Bronx Park terminal via the West Farms El to 149th Street–3rd Avenue.
 On July 10, 1905, the connection between the IRT Lenox Avenue Line and IRT White Plains Road Line (which was previously served by the Third Avenue El) opened, allowing subway service from Manhattan to the Bronx.

 On January 9, 1908, the Joralemon Street Tunnel opened, connecting the current IRT Lexington Avenue Line to Brooklyn.
 At this time, trains ran from East 180th Street to Borough Hall.
 On May 1, 1908, trains were extended to Nevins Street and Atlantic Avenue.

-On March 3, 1917, the IRT White Plains Road Line was extended to 219th Street.
-On March 31, 1917, the IRT White Plains Road Line was extended to 238th Street–Nereid Avenue, and to Wakefield–241st Street on December 13, 1920.
+The IRT White Plains Road Line was extended to 219th Street on March 3, 1917, to 238th Street–Nereid Avenue on March 31, 1917, and to Wakefield–241st Street on December 13, 1920.
 On August 1, 1918, the entire IRT Broadway–Seventh Avenue Line was completed.
-On April 15, 1919, the Clark Street Tunnel, connecting the line to Brooklyn, opened as well.
+On April 15, 1919, the Clark Street Tunnel opened, connecting the line to Brooklyn as well.

 Beginning on December 19, 1919, trains ran to South Ferry with some rush hour trains to Atlantic Avenue.
 In 1923, during rush hours, 2 trains alternated between South Ferry and Utica Avenue.
-Beginning December 1, 1924, 2 trains that had ended at South Ferry were extended to New Lots Avenue.
+Beginning December 1, 1924, 2 trains that had previously ended at South Ferry were extended to New Lots Avenue.

-On January 16, 1928, the New York State Transit Commission announced that it had reached an agreement with the IRT to increase service on its lines by 8,000,000 car miles a year–the greatest increase since 1922.
+On January 16, 1928, the New York State Transit Commission announced that it had reached an agreement with the IRT to increase service on its lines by 8,000,000 car miles a year; the greatest increase since 1922.
 As part of the changes, on January 30, all West Farms trains were extended from Atlantic Avenue to Flatbush Avenue during middays.

-As of 1934, 2 trains ran from 180th Street-Bronx Park to Flatbush Avenue weekdays and Saturday during daytime and to South Ferry evenings and Sundays, express in Manhattan.
+As of 1934, 2 trains ran from 180th Street-Bronx Park to Flatbush Avenue weekdays and Saturday during daytime and to South Ferry evenings and Sundays, running express in Manhattan.
 Late-night service was from 241st St to South Ferry, making all stops.
-There were occasional lay-up/put-ins from New Lots.
-Four weekday evening trains turned at Atlantic.
+There were occasional lay-up/put-ins from New Lots Avenue, and four weekday evening trains turned at Atlantic Avenue.
 On September 5, 1937, some evening rush hour trains started running to Flatbush Avenue.

 As of July 1, 1938, weekday and Saturday evening service was extended to Flatbush Avenue from South Ferry.

+The IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsign curtains with numbered designations for each service.
+The first such fleet, the R12, was put into service in 1948.
+The Seventh Avenue–Bronx route became known as the 2.

 Sunday service was extended to Flatbush Avenue on March 5, 1950.

 Beginning on December 26, 1950, alternate weekday rush trains were extended to 241st Street in the peak direction, but PM rush service to 241st Street was discontinued on June 26, 1952.
-Beginning on August 4, 1952, the 180th Street—Bronx Park station was closed, with trains rerouted to East 180th Street.
+Beginning on August 4, 1952, the 180th Street–Bronx Park station was closed, with trains rerouted to East 180th Street.